PHoogestraat/machine-learning-challenge/README.md

 Kepler had verified 1284 new exoplanets as of May 2016.
 As of October 2017 there are over 3000 confirmed exoplanets total (using all detection methods, including ground-based ones).
 The telescope is still active and continues to collect new data on its extended mission.

 ## Goal
-Create a machine learning model capable of classifying candidate exoplanets from the raw dataset created.
+Create a machine learning model capable of classifying candidate exoplanets with greater than 85% model score.
 This process was exacuted in the following stages:

 1. [Preprocess the data](#Preprocessing)
 2. [Models](#Models)